ValU020/Java-Project/Workshop2/README.md

 - Register and log in with email and password.
 - Send and receive private messages to other users.
-- Make video or voice calls.
+- Make voice calls.
+- Log out securely.
+- Permanently delete an account.
 - Create and/or delete groups.
 - Personalize your account (photo, name, status).
 - Delete messages, call history and full chats.
-- Log out securely.
-- Permanently delete an account.

-We decide to add an option to delete chats or messages.
+We decide to add an option to delete chats or messages, and a call history as a low priority requirements.

 ### Non-Functional Requirements: